 “Environmental Justice” means the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.
 Communities of color, which are often poor, are routinely targeted for the placement of facilities that have negative environmental impacts, such as landfills and industrial plants that pollute.
 VICPP will monitor proposed and current public policies that abuse the environment.
 These include supporting efforts to reverse the effects of climate change, promoting clean water, opposing expansion of fracking on Virginia lands, prohibiting uranium mining in Virginia; and minimizing the environmental impact of the proposed natural gas pipeline.

-In 2018, Virginia Interfaith Power & Light began working in our office building.
-We will continue to work together to fight for environmental justice within faith communities in the Commonwealth.
+In December 2018, we merged with Virginia Interfaith Power & Light.
+We will work together to fight for environmental justice and within faith communities in the Commonwealth.